The Meaning of Colour in Branding – Green, Blue, and Purple

 I am not really a blue person when it comes to my home and clothing choices, but I love the blues in my own website’s design.
 The main colour is red, but the blues just add a softness and some amount of contrast and solid basis for other things.
 A blue colour is easy to pair with other colours, possibly the easiest of all.
 You can find a shade of blue to match almost all other colours.
 One of the most popular combinations in design is blue and white, often coupled with a flat text and plain, basic shapes.

 It stands out but at the same time it is a subtle, solid colour, and consequently great for a gradient or background with a pattern or texture.
 Blue has many shades and, depending on how you use it, they all communicate a different idea.
-Light blue is peaceful, soft and
+Light blue is peaceful, soft and calming.
+Royal blue and blues going towards the turquoise spectrum are strong and catches the eye.
+Dark blue is traditional, stable and solid.

 Traditionally in Western culture, purple was the colour of royalty, the clergy, and death.
 Although it is still true for some older brands, it is nowadays possibly more about individuality, mysticism and making a bold statement.
 Only the courageous venture into purple branding, often to say – we are different.
 This is a great statement if you are, in fact, different.
 It can really make your brands stand out and emphasise your uniqueness.